vshanksv/url-shortener/README.md

 - Maintainability: The application should be maintainable and adaptable to changes

 ## REST Endpoints ##
+> You can visit the API docs [here](https://crypto-alert-teamray.koyeb.app/api-docs/index.html).
 1. POST /api/v1/token/access
 > Return token and token validity in response.
 The token must be passed in the header of subsequent short url API
 - No authentication required